fbpx

 Highlights from our webinar about upcoming US regulations and what you can do to start preparing your organization.

-Earlier this week, Dominic Sung, our Director of Business Development, and Nicole Sullivan, our Director of Climate Services, discussed upcoming and proposed climate-related disclosure and mitigation requirements that will affect United States (US) businesses.
+Earlier this week, Dominic Sung, former Director of Business Development, and Nicole Sullivan, former Director of Climate Services, discussed upcoming and proposed climate-related disclosure and mitigation requirements that will affect United States (US) businesses.
 Rules and regulations discussed include the upcoming SEC climate disclosure rule, the Federal Supplier Climate Risks and Resilience Proposed Rule, as well as the Corporate Sustainability Reporting Directive (CSRD), a European Union (EU) law that will affect some US businesses in the next few years.
 This recap post will include some highlights from the conversation, but don’t miss the full replay for more insights.

 WATCH THE WEBINAR REPLAY